 If you have a great group of developers, QAs and BAs, all veterans in using Agile, Lean, Testing, DevOps and Continuous Delivery, all of that is useless if you are not able define what is the minimal set of features that can create value for the customer in the first release.
 And subsequently define the minimal features to be developed and deployed that brings greatest value to real users.
 The Lean Startup movement calls it MVP (Minimal Viable Product).
 Mark Denne and Jane Cleland-Huang, authors of Software by Numbers, first published in 2003, coined another term for this minimal set of features.
 They call it MMF (Minimal Marketable Feature).

 The Agile Manifesto says that we should value “Customer collaboration over contract negotiation” and set as it’s first principle that “Our highest priority is to satisfy the customer through early and continuous delivery of valuable software”.
 The issue with these two statements is that it assumes that the customer who is the owner of the system knows what is “valuable software”.
-However, the customer normally knows what is “valuable software” for him, i.e., they know what are their business goals that they want to achieve with the system.
-The problem is that the customer doesn’t know their own customers enough in order to define the requirements upon what a system should be developed, i.e., the customer doesn’t know what is “valuable software” for their own customers.
+However, the customer normally knows what is “valuable software” for him, i.e., he knows what are his business goals that they want to achieve with the system.
+The problem is that the customer doesn’t know his own customers/users enough in order to define the requirements upon what a system should be developed, i.e., the customer doesn’t know what is “valuable software” for his own customers/users.

-It is the Product Manager’s role to understand the users, the problem the users have, and should bring this information back to the developers and experience designers so these three roles can jointly come up with a system that solves the users problem and, at the same time, meet the system owner’s business goals.
+It is the Product Manager’s role to understand the users of a product/system, the problem the users have, and should bring this information back to the developers and experience designers so these three roles can jointly come up with a product/system that solves the users problem and, at the same time, meet the system owner’s business goals.

 8 people like this post.